Vincent-VietTran/disinformer-clue-gen/Movie/clue_analysis_matrices/game1_clue_analysis.md

 ⚠️ Concerns:
 - Minor thematic overlap observed

-### Misinformed Clues: 2/5
+### Misinformed Clues: 3/5
-**Fair - Below expectations**
+**Good - Meets requirements**

-The misinformed clues are too generic and could apply to almost any team-based adventure or mission-oriented narrative.
-They lack the subtle ambiguity needed to productively confuse the player between the correct and incorrect answers.
-They are too broad to create specific, yet plausible, misdirection.
+The clues are factually true for all three options but are too generic.
+'This movie has many exciting scenes and is one of the most popular movies of all time' and 'This movie has a lot of special effects and is very entertaining to watch on a big screen' could apply to any major blockbuster.
+They create ambiguity but not in a particularly productive or challenging way because they are so broad.

 ✅ Strengths:
 - Attempt to create ambiguity